 Basis of legitimate interest consideration

-- When using legitimate interest as the basis for our work, we will only use post, phone calls, or emails to the funder’s stated email address.
+- When using legitimate interest as the basis for our work, we only use post, phone calls, or emails to the funder’s stated email address.

-- The principle legitimate interest we will rely on is our interest in funding the work of Breaking Barriers to enable us to fulfil our charitable objects.
-Connected to that, Breaking Barriers’ service users also have a legitimate interest in receiving Breaking Barriers’ services, which are funded through Trust fundraising activities.
+- The principle legitimate interest we rely on is our interest in funding the work of Breaking Barriers to enable us to fulfil our charitable objects.
+Connected to that, Breaking Barriers’ service users also have a legitimate interest in receiving Breaking Barriers’ services, which are funded through fundraising activities.

-Sources we will use
+Sources we use

-- In instances where the information provided is not clear enough to enable an effective approach, we may look more broadly again, undertaking an online search on the Trust and the philanthropic behaviour of the individuals connected to it and asking both people connected to us and other recipients of donations for further information.
+- In instances where the information provided is not clear enough to enable an effective approach, we may look more broadly again, undertaking an online search on the funder and the philanthropic behaviour of the individuals connected to it and asking both people connected to us and other recipients of donations for further information.

-Uses we will make of the sources
+How we use the sources

-We will use these sources to identify:
+We use these sources to identify:

-- The interests of the Trust
+- The interests of the funder

 - Potential size and timing of any gift